 Compatibility verdict: Supportive

 In Cheiro's planetary triangles, Number 1 (Sun) and Number 3 (Jupiter) sit as a supportive pairing.
-This describes the natural slope, not destiny.
+This describes the way it tends to lean, not destiny.
 Many lifelong marriages exist in pairings traditionally cautioned against; the variable is awareness.

 Frequently asked